Windows

 Displays graphs of the device's main performance counters, based on data collected over the last two hours.
 The following are included:

-- Connection Signal: signal reception percentage when the device connects via a wireless method.
+- Connection signal.
+Percentage of signal reception when the device connects using a wireless method.

 At the top, a link grants access to the Analyzer module.